SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 * I want a list of all sales proposals sent this month.
 * I want a list of customers who have purchased a product that we are planning to upgrade.

 To get you going, the Find screen contains some ready-made search templates, called **typical searches**.
-You’ll find them by clicking the **Find** button.

 These searches include overviews showing your sales opportunities and activities for the current month, as well as for the months ahead.
 There is also a selection of all sales that have been forgotten.
+Click the **Find** button to start.

 ![Typical searches let's you choose from a list of ready made searches to start your search -screenshot][img7]